microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 - The application will accept data that conforms to the `agreed schema`
 - The schema must have a unique identifier and attributes associated with this identifier
-- The Data is compared across all members, no one source of truth
+- The Data is compared across all members.
+There is no source of truth
 - For our app to provide a report on the data, ~80% of members need to have submitted their data
 - If a record is determined to be out of consensus with other members in the network, you cannot share the value that other members had for that record (each member can only have access to their own reconciled records)